 - maintaining fire safety equipment

 - maintenance of fire alarms and smoke detectors

 - carrying out all repairs and improvements related to fire safety

 The TMOs role in fire safety is to work with residents to help prevent fire safety hazards, such as blocked escape routes or other fire hazards.
-TMOs are also responsible for carrying our regular visual inspections of estates and reporting any concerns to the Council.
+TMOs are also responsible for carrying our regular visual inspections of estates and reporting any concerns to us.

-TMOs in Hackney are all subject to the Council's complaints procedure.
-If you have a complaint or concern about a TMO please register a complaint with the council.
+TMOs in Hackney are all subject to our complaints procedure.
+If you have a complaint or concern about a TMO please register a complaint.

 To report a fire safety issue on your estate, please email: email@example.com.

 Fire safety advice and information for tenants and residents is also available from the government: